hazelweakly/hazelweakly.me/src/_resume/cv.md

 | Build/Release Engineer | Galois, Inc\. | Dec.
 2019--Sept.
 2021

 Galois, Inc., is a formal verification consulting company that specializes in high assurance software and cryptography.

-As the first Ops employee, I helped shape the career ladder and scope of responsibilities for DevOps, taking care to match existing concerns with evolving needs when possible.
+As the first Ops employee, I helped shape the career ladder and scope of responsibilities for DevOps, taking care to match existing concerns with evolving needs.
-Part of that work resulted in advising on a coherent plan to address the recent growing desire inside the Department of Defence for transitionable research.
+Part of that work resulted in advising on a coherent plan to address the recent growing desire inside the Department of Defence for transitionable R&D initiatives.

-I also built out an internal platform and front-facing developer portal, enabling infrastructure and tooling knowledge to be shared and utilized effectively and paving the way for future growth in infrastructure competencies.
+- Built out an internal platform, enabling infrastructure and tooling knowledge sharing and reuse.

-- Helped build out and design the career ladder for DevOps and worked with the engineering council to envision what Ops at Galois looks like.
-- Architected and implemented an internal platform on top of Kubernetes, using GitOps and NixOS for a fully auditable, reproducible, and automatic system.
+- Architected and implemented an internal platform on top of Kubernetes, using GitOps and NixOS for a fully auditable, reproducible, and maintainable system.
-- Raised cultural awareness within the company for the importance of infrastructure and engineering work within research projects.
-- Reduced CI/CD pipeline times from 2 days to 10 minutes and reduced complexity by consolidating from 4 CI systems to 1 CI system.
+- Reduced CI/CD pipeline times from days to minutes, and reduced complexity by consolidating from 4+ CI systems to 1 CI system.
 - Shortened FPGA development loop by days, and enabled automated testing of FPGA machines by designing and deploying a CI system, testsuite, and cross-project CI coordination.
-- Created development environments, CI and CD pipelines, and optimized releases for projects across a wide range of environments, from secure enclaves, to FPGAs, to cloud deployments.
+- Created development environments, CI/CD pipelines, and optimized releases for projects across a wide range of environments, from secure enclaves, to FPGAs, to cloud deployments.
-- Reduced PR merge times from weeks/months to days by championing automation tooling to make collaboration across and within teams smoother.
 - Enabled the shipping of modern development tooling into a highly isolated system by creating a fully self-bootstrapping environment suitable for non-privileged HPC-like systems.

 :::